dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 `1` and `2` denote some previous synchronization point.
 `3` Commit in the repository changes the contents of `A.txt` to `two`.
 `4` Commit in the repository changes the contents of `A.txt` to `three`.
 Forward flow also starts at that point (this is arbitrary).
 `5` A forward-flow branch (green) is created in the VMR.
 The branch is based on the commit of last synchronization (`2`).
-The content on the commit is [described below](#forward-flow-commit).
-A PR from this branch is opened.
+How this forward flow is created is not the subject of this diagram.
+Here, we are interested in the following flow.
 `6` An additional arbitrary commit is made in the forward flow PR which changes the contents of `A.txt` to `four` (i.e. fixing the build).
 `7` A commit is made to the main branch of the VMR, content is unrelated.
 `8` Forward flow PR is merged, effectively updating `A.txt` from `one` to `four`.